verge-io/docs/docs/product-guide/network-dashboards.md

 * Green - No errors or warnings
 * Yellow - Warnings
 * Red - Errors
+* Grey - Disabled / Turned Off

-When red or yellow indicators are present, there are errors or warnings; you can click to drill down and find more information about the issue.
+When red or yellow indicators are present, there are errors or warnings; you can click the tile to drill down and find more information about the issue.

 ### Top Stats

 The Networks Dashboard also displays real-time statistical information with a current view of top network utilization.
-This gives a summary of highest transfer/receive rates broken out for: External, Internal, and Tenant Networks and VM NICs.
+This gives a summary of highest transfer/receive rates broken out for: External, Internal, Tenant Networks, and VM NICs.

 Each individual Network/NIC list entry: